What we do at "TOPO"

 Perhaps you are wondering what occupies their time and below we have identified some salient activities that keep them busy, either directly or in support of volunteer members without who the Club could not function the way it does.

-The Club has a very active membership involved in a large number of competitive and social events (37 formal national Club events in 2011).
-These can be summarised as follows:
+The Club has a very active membership involved in a large number of competitive and social events including:

 - Race days – over 1000 entries, thousands of spectators